acch/ansible-scale/README.md

 Note that configuration parameters can be defined as variables for *any* host in the play &mdash; the host for which you define the configuration parameters is irrelevant.

 Limitations
 -----------

 This role can (currently) be used to create new-, or extend existing clusters.
 Similarly, new file systems can be created or extended.
 But this role will *not* remove existing nodes, disks, file systems or node classes &mdash; on purpose!
 This is also the reason why it can not be used to e.g. change the file system pool of a disk.
 Changing the pool requires one to remove and then re-add the disk from a file system, which is not currently in scope of this role.

+Furthermore, online upgrades are not currently in scope of this role.
+Spetrum Scale supports rolling online upgrades (by taking down one node at a time), but this requires careful planning and monitoring and might require manual intervention in case of unforeseen problems.

 Troubleshooting
 ---------------

 This role stores configuration files in `/var/tmp` on the first host in the play.
 These configuration files are kept to determine if definitions have changed since the previous run, and to decide if it's necessary to run certain Spectrum Scale commands (again).
 When experiencing problems one can simply delete these configuration files from `/var/tmp` in order to clear the cache &mdash; this will force re-application of all definitions upon the next run.
-As a downside, the next run may take longer than expected as it will re-run unnecessary Spectrum Scale commands.
-This will automatically re-generate the cache.
+As a downside, the next run may take longer than expected as it might re-run unnecessary Spectrum Scale commands.
+Doing so will automatically re-generate the cache.

 Please use the [issue tracker](https://github.com/acch/ansible-scale/issues) to ask questions, report bugs and request features.